ExitValue.ai

 How does customer concentration affect distribution valuation?

 Given thin margins, customer concentration is especially dangerous in distribution.
 Losing a 20% customer could wipe out 100% of EBITDA.
-Distributors with no customer above 10% of revenue get full multiples.
-Concentration above 25% typically results in 1-2x EBITDA discount or earnout structures tied to client retention.
+Distributors with no customer above a percent-of-revenue figure get full multiples.
+Concentration above 25% typically results in platform-tier earnings multiples discount or earnout structures tied to client retention.

 Is Amazon Business a threat to my distribution company's value?